pbuehler/documentation/docs/tutorials/histograms.md

 };
 ```

 In this way one can create and process tables.
-However, they are not persistent and will be deleted at the end of the task.
+However, they are not persistent and will be deleted at the end of the workflow.
 Extra code is needed to save the histograms.

 This is different when using `OutputObj<>` to create a histogram or other root objects.